Updated: 3 days ago

 A project that converts hard tiles into soft quilts.
 Includes free vector and printable cut files!

 My husband's fascination on the Peranakan culture has rubbed off on me since we've been together.
 Among the things for which the Peranakans are well-known, the Peranakan tiles have been especially interesting to me not only because they are beautiful, but also because they pique such wondrous quilt ideas every time I see them.
-Although we call them "Peranakan tiles", they are really tiles imported from Europe to decorate homes of the wealthy - particularly, the Peranakans - in the early 20th century.
+Although we call them "Peranakan tiles", they are really tiles imported from Europe (and later, Japan) to decorate homes of the wealthy - particularly, the Peranakans - in the early 20th century.
 The Peranakans favoured certain designs that were deemed auspicious or were simply more aesthetically coherent with their existing tastes - and these are the ones that have now become known as "Peranakan tiles".

 My Husband's Peranakan Tiles Collection.